RLH Bus Information Centre

-Associated Equipment Corporation (AEC) begain in 1910 and was registered in 1912, as the vehicle manufacturing arm of the London General Omnibus Company (LGOC).
+Associated Equipment Corporation (AEC) began in 1910 and was registered in 1912, as the vehicle manufacturing arm of the London General Omnibus Company (LGOC).

-From a factory in Walthamstow (previously owned by the Vanguard Company), buses were designed and made.
+From an East London factory in Walthamstow (previously owned by the Vanguard Company), buses were designed and made.

 Vehicles initially carried LGOC on the radiator tank, but from 1912 to the end of the Company, all vehicles for London were badged AEC.